aerospike-community/aerospike-lua-aggregations/README.md

         "salary_usd" : "salary"
       }
       ```
     - Fields which are calculated (apply an aggregate function on): the map key is the aliases, and the value is a map of the function and its calculation.
+      Available functions are `count`, `sum`, `min`, `max`.

       Example:
       ```json
       "fields": {